netpie2015/microgear-esp8266-rtos/README.md

 ## Compatibility

-We have tested this library and found it compatible with (but not limited to) the following hardware
-- ESP8266-01, 07, 12E, 12F
-- NodeMCU v1, v2, V3
-- Espresso Lite v2.0
+The library should work with all ESP8266 modules.

 ## Outgoing Network Port

-Make sure ther following ports are allowed to connect from your network.
+Make sure ports 8080 and 1883 are allowed to connect from your network.

-- Non-TLS mode : 8080 and 1883 (the library uses this mode by default)
-- TLS mode : 8081 and 8883 (still under testing)
+## Limitations

+TLS is currently not supported.
+For the current status please check out mbedtls branch.

 **Usage Example**